harshitpaunikar1/android-edge-vision-logistics/.github/project-buildup-history.md

 - Task summary: Quick follow-up: pushed a tiny fix after a teammate's comment — nothing major, just a wording issue in the output.
 - Deliverable: One of those satisfying small wins.
+## 2024-07-10 - Day 12: Polish wrap

+- Task summary: Used the last day on Android Edge Vision for Logistics to slow down and finish the loose ends.
+I mainly had to refine naming, visuals, and explanations so the project feels coherent and make sure the project told a clean story from start to finish.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+A lot of the work here was really about workflow thinking, not just screens or files.
+- Deliverable: Finished with polished project looking decent enough to call this version done, even if I could still nitpick a few things.
+It was not super polished, just stable enough that I felt okay moving forward.